Retrocausality: Quantum physics

-Ernst Stueckelberg, and later Richard Feynman, proposed an interpretation of the positron as an electron moving backward in time, reinterpreting the negative-energy solutions of the Dirac equation.
-Electrons moving backward in time would have a positive electric charge.
-Wheeler invoked this concept to explain the identical properties shared by all electrons, suggesting that "they are all the same electron" with a complex, self-intersecting world line.
-Yoichiro Nambu later applied it to all production and annihilation of particle-antiparticle pairs, stating that "the eventual creation and annihilation of pairs that may occur now and then is no creation or annihilation, but only a change of direction of moving particles, from past to future, or from future to past."
-The backwards-in-time point of view is nowadays accepted as completely equivalent to other pictures, but it has nothing to do with the macroscopic terms "cause" and "effect", which do not appear in a microscopic physical description.

-Retrocausality is sometimes associated with the nonlocal correlations that generically arise from quantum entanglement, including for example the delayed choice quantum eraser.
+Retrocausality is sometimes associated with nonlocal correlations that generically arise from quantum entanglement, including for example the delayed choice quantum eraser.
 However accounts of quantum entanglement can be given which do not involve retrocausality.
 They treat the experiments demonstrating these correlations as being described from different reference frames that disagree on which measurement is a "cause" versus an "effect", as necessary to be consistent with special relativity.
 That is to say, the choice of which event is the cause and which the effect is not absolute but is relative to the observer.
 The description of such nonlocal quantum entanglements can be described in a way that is free of retrocausality if the states of the system are considered.
-Physicist John G. Cramer has explored various proposed methods for nonlocal or retrocausal quantum communication and found them all flawed and, consistent with the no communication theorem, unable to transmit nonlocal signals.

-Quantum gravity

-Quantum gravity requires a reconciliation of both relativity and quantum physics.
-It has been suggested that "A classical notion of a causal structure is ... untenable in any framework compatible with the basic principles of quantum mechanics and classical general relativity," along with a Bell-type theorem providing a basis by which this could in principle be experimentally tested.

 Tachyons

 Hypothetical superluminal particles called tachyons have a spacelike trajectory, and thus can appear to move backward in time, according to an observer in a conventional reference frame.
-Despite frequent depiction in science fiction as a method to send messages back in time, tachyons do not interact with normal tardyonic matter in a way that would violate standard causality.
+Despite frequent depiction in science fiction as a method to send messages back in time, hypothetical tachyons do not interact with normal tardyonic matter in a way that would violate standard causality.
 Specifically, the Feinberg reinterpretation principle means that ordinary matter cannot be used to make a tachyon detector capable of receiving information.